Founder & Lead Editor

 Design and Build Quality

 Let's pop the hood.
 The upper is an Engineered Air Mesh with 3D Fit Print overlays.
-These printed overlays are crucial—they fuse to the mesh to create a "saddle" that locks your midfoot down without the irritation of stitches.
-However, the volume management here is aggressive; it holds the foot very securely, perhaps too securely for some.
+These printed overlays are crucial: they fuse to the mesh to create a "saddle" that locks your midfoot down without the irritation of stitches.
+The volume management is aggressive, though.
+It holds the foot very securely, and for some people that crosses into “too much.”

 Comfort and Fit

 Here is the most critical advice I can give you: Size up.
 The Ariel GTS 24 runs small, specifically in vertical volume.
 If you wear thick orthotics or have "tall" feet, the standard size will likely crush your toes.
-I highly recommend going up a half size or opting for the Wide (D) or Extra Wide (2E) width even if you don't typically wear wides.
+Go up a half size or opt for the Wide (D) or Extra Wide (2E) width even if you don't typically wear wides.

 - Break-in: The sole is stiff torsionally (it resists twisting), so don't expect it to be flexible right out of the box.
 It breaks in slightly, but the "bucket seat" feel is permanent.